Skip to main content

 Curious explorer, a bit of a mad experimenter, and a bit of a contributor.

-Developer Developer License: MIT
+Developer Developement License: MIT AI 0%

 With Infima CSS framework, I’ve created a reusable card component that you can use on your Docusaurus site.
 With it, you’ll be able to customize each card with different colors and sizes.
 This component allows you to generate all the cards available in Infima as well as “Custom” cards, and you’ll be able to create and personalize each card independently.